 She had me get up on the bed, and told me to push with my next contraction.
 That next contraction took fooorreeevveerrr to come.
 When it did though I tried to push, it didn’t feel right, I had no urge to be pushing and wasn’t quite “in the throws of labor” enough to let go so I could really get a good push in without feeling self conscious about everyone looking down there.
 I did push though, and eventually got the hang of it, in fact once I knew how to push well, I think I was a pretty damn good pusher.

-They tried moving me to my sides and had me sit up read, etc. (nobody bothered to suggest squatting, which I think looking back would have done the trick), his heart rate did go back up with me sitting higher up on the bed, and with them giving me oxygen.
+They tried moving me to my sides and had me sit up read (nobody bothered to suggest squatting, which I think looking back would have done the trick.
+His heart rate did go back up with me sitting higher up on the bed, and with them giving me oxygen.
 I am glad he was OK though.
 I wasn’t so comfortable, but that’s the price of motherhood…lol.

-I was so tired by this point; it had been nearly 23 hours of labor.
-During the pushing stage my contractions had spaced out a bit, so I was able to rest, in fact, I was able to fall asleep between contractions.
+I was so tired by this point — I had been in labor for nearly 23 hours.
+During the pushing stage my contractions had spaced out a bit, so I was able to rest.
+In fact, I was able to fall asleep between contractions.
 My mom thought that was pretty funny, me falling asleep while giving birth.
 Hey, at least I know I was relaxed.
-The pushing went on for about 30 minute’s total.
+The pushing went on for about 30 minutes total.

 When he had descended far enough, Michelle asked me if I wanted to feel his head, so I reached down to feel his head.
 That was when it really hit me that I was having a baby.
 Until then it had all been personal.
 “I” was pregnant, “I” was in labor, and “I” was having this baby.
 Now here the baby was, it’s own little being separate from me.
 When I touched his head I couldn’t feel it, he felt it.
 I felt his fuzzy hair and realized that inside me right now was a human being that I created with my husband.
 It was truly inspiring.